TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 What COVID-19 policies are in place?

-Visit Victoria is working closely with event stakeholders to ensure future editions of the Cadel Evans Great Ocean Road Race and the TAC People’s Ride is conducted in a COVID-safe manner.
-Safety protocols will be in place in line with government and health recommendations with the safety of our athletes, participants and fans taking top priority.
-More information will be provided along the way, but for further questions, please contact us here
+Visit Victoria works closely with event stakeholders to ensure future editions of the Cadel Evans Great Ocean Road Race and the TAC People’s Ride are conducted in a COVID-safe manner.

 Home / About / FAQ